 ISD applicants do not apply directly for the IMS, but are nominated by the program admission committee.
 Applicants are encouraged to provide relevant information in the personal statement of their application for admission.
-The application submission deadline is January 15th.
+The application submission deadline is January 15.
 Only complete applications will be considered.
 Awardees will be notified no later than May 1.
 Award notifications will be sent to selected recipients by April 1 for fall term applications and October 1 for winter term applications; applicants who do not receive notification of an IMS award by those dates were not selected for the award.

 - Have demonstrated academic leadership and extraordinary potential for professional success;